 There was a significant clue attached to the distressing note that indicated the culprit’s possible whereabouts, within the theatre.
-The difficult challenge that I had to confront did not seem to me overtly frantic, with desperation and panic.
+The difficult challenge that I had to confront did seem to be overtly frantic, with desperation and panic.

-I had to present myself equanimous in my mien and demeanour, amongst the prying onlookers.
-Yet, I had sensed that one of these persons was perhaps the devilish rogue I was seeking.
+In spite of this horrific predicament I was confronting, I had to present myself equanimous in my mien and introspection, amongst the prying onlookers.
+Yet, I had perceived that one of these persons was perhaps the devilish rogue I was seeking.

 Could he be in the green and silver colours of the auditorium hiding?

 Could he be in the parterre, nearby the orchestra, partaking in the opera?
-It was like searching for something that I had very little clues to lead me steadily, with this questionable investigation.
+It was like searching for a needle in a haystack, and I had very little clues to lead me steadily, with this questionable investigation of mine.

-His daring allusion was a masterful duplicity concocted, with a brilliant subterfuge as its fundamental ruse.
-I had wondered if this incredible plot of the madman had formed part of a greater scheme of a delusionary nature.
+The villain's daring allusion was a masterful duplicity concocted, with a brilliant subterfuge as its fundamental ruse.
+I had wondered if his incredible plot had formed part of a greater scheme of a delusional nature.
 It was an unimaginable presupposition to have to conceive so rationally.

 I had to eschew the immediate involvement of the police, but how was I to deal with this baffling quandary on my own?

-There was something queer of the stage that had caused me to be drawn, by its powerful attraction.
+There was something queer of the stage that had caused me to be drawn, by its irresistible attraction.
 There in one of the areas of the back stage was a crossover that led to a dressing room.
-There was no one near, not a cast member of the opera nor an usher at that moment.
+There was no one near, not a cast member of the opera nor an usher at that moment in time.

 I took this particular occasion to investigate the singular passage that I saw from above, with a lantern I had taken from the theatre.

-The opera was then in Act 3 and I had sensed that time was of the essence.
+The opera was then in Act 3 and I had realised that I did not have ample time on my side.